jabyrd3/mastoblocker/Readme.md

 - npm

 # Installation
+- IF YOU'RE RUNNING IN A HEADLESS ENVIRONMENT, YOU NEED TO GO HERE AND INSTALL THE DEPENDENCIES LISTED [here](https://electronjs.org/docs/development/build-instructions-linux).
 - clone this repo
 - `cd mastoblock && npm install`
 - `MASTO_EMAIL=<admin or mod user> MASTO_PASSWORD=<your masto password> MASTO_URL=<your instances url including https:// and no trailing slash> node index.js`